 Wastewater Operator Jobs in USA with Visa Sponsorship

-Wastewater operators manage water treatment facilities and are eligible for H-1B and other work visa sponsorship when the role requires specialized technical knowledge.
+Wastewater operators manage water treatment facilities and are eligible for H-1B visa and other work visa sponsorship when the role requires specialized technical knowledge.
 Many positions qualify as specialty occupations, particularly those involving advanced treatment processes, regulatory compliance, or supervisory responsibilities at municipal or industrial facilities.
 For detailed occupation requirements, see the O*NET profile.

 See All Wastewater Operator JobsOverview

-Showing 5 of 109+ wastewater operator jobs
+Showing 5 of 91+ Wastewater Operator jobs

 Have you applied for this role?